 A general term referring to a handbag with a framed closure.
 May come in a variety of sizes with a variety of straps.

-also known as foundation primer.
+Also known as foundation primer.
 A cream or liquid that creates an invisible barrier between your makeup and skin, helping the foundation to go on more smoothly and last longer.
 There are different formulations for different skin tones available.

 The inward rotation of the foot as it strikes the ground, causing shoes to wear on the inner line of the outsole.

-is a short sleeve that looks rounded and puffed because it is gathered at the scye and the cuff.
+A short sleeve that looks rounded and puffed because it is gathered at the scye and the cuff.

 A type of high-quality, stretched leather that has been treated with oils, waxes, and dyes to create a finish that is lighter in the stretched areas.